Creditors Voluntary Liquidation and Compulsory Liquidation – Insolvent Liquidations

-We have acted as the liquidator in may CVLs.
-For more information, help and advide about a Creditors Voluntary Liquidation, contact us or call us on 0207 831 1234.
+We have acted as the liquidator in many CVLs.
+Our role is to supervise an orderly liquidation before we dissolve it.
+For more information, help and advice about a Creditors Voluntary Liquidation, contact us or call us on 0207 831 1234.
 The first consultation is FREE.

 Click here to see some testimonials and case studies.

 A compulsory company liquidation (or compulsory winding up) is instituted by an order made by the court, usually on the petition of a creditor, the company or a shareholder.
 There are a number of possible reasons for making a winding-up order.
 The most common is because the company is insolvent.